Twisted conjugacy classes for polyfree groups: Conclusion

-{\bf Acknowledgement.} The first author is grateful to Z.~\v Sunic for useful suggestions and to the Max Planck Institute for Mathematics, Bonn for kind hospitality and support.
+{\bf Acknowledgments.} The first author is grateful to Zoran \v Sunic for very helpful discussion and for bringing \cite{Me} to his attention.
 The second author would like to thank A. Martino for many helpful discussion about automorphisms of free-by-cyclic groups during a workshop in Lewiston, Maine, April 2006 and the AMS-PTM joint meeting in Warsaw, August 2007.
+The third author would like to thank E. Ventura for pointing out an error in an earlier proof of Case iv) of Theorem \ref{polyfree2}.